 Accredited investors meet standards defined securities regulators which allow them to invest in certain private securities offerings.
 Most startups raising money do so from accredited investors only.
-While the standard vary somewhat between countries, to invest on the AngelList platform you must meet both local and US accreditation requirements.
+While the standard vary somewhat between countries, to invest on the AngelList platform you must at least meet US accreditation requirements.

 The SEC web site contains the full definition under U.S. law.
 In general, you must meet one of the following standards:

 Non-U.S. investors should review the standards under their local law.
 For example, the OSC web site contains the full definition of accreditation requirements that are also applicable to Canadian investors, which in general require meeting one of the following standards:

 As of September 2013, the SEC requires companies that publicly discuss their financing to take steps to verify that investors are accredited.
 This involves providing documentation that shows you meet one of the accredited investor thresholds.
 Other jurisdictions may have similar requirements.

 Yes.
 The regulations governing general solicitation require evidence from all investors, not just U.S. investors.

 If you are accredited based on income, you will need to provide documentation of income for the past 2 years.
 This can be in the form of tax returns, W-2s or other official documents.
 This is usually the fastest way to get accredited.

 If you are accredited based on assets, you can provide recent brokerage, bank account or similar statements clearly showing your name, the date and the value of your account(s).
 In this case, we will also pull your credit report and deduct any non-mortgage debts shown from the value of your assets to arrive at net assets.

 You can also provide a recent letter from a third party verifier like a licensed CPA, attorney, investment advisor or investment broker.
 Our accreditation verification process will allow you to trigger an email to your verifier using acceptable language.